LAZ-695: LAZ-695B weight-optimized version

-After the invasion by Nazi Germany during World War II, the Soviet Union got a high demand in ambulance vehicles and retrofitted their buses for these purposes.
+After the invasion by Nazi Germany during World War II, the Soviet Union saw a high demand in ambulance vehicles and retrofitted their buses for these purposes.
 After the war, the problem changed and the country lacks in a vehicle for transporting people.
-So they began to re-equip the military ambulance vehicles into buses back.
-This recognition led to the post-war intention to create vehicles, especially trucks and buses that in case of war could be quickly and simply converted into vehicles for military purposes.
+Military ambulance vehicles were converted back into buses.
+This recognition led to the post-war intention to create vehicles, especially trucks and buses that, in case of war, could be quickly and simply converted into military vehicles.

-In 1959 the leadership of the LAZ factory decided to develop an ambulance modification of the LAZ-695, which would meet the requirements mentioned above.
+In 1959, the leadership of the LAZ factory decided to develop an ambulance modification of the LAZ-695, which would meet the previously mentioned requirements.
 The retrofitting process was passed to the ZiL factory in Moscow.

-Due to the rear-engine body layout, there were a lot of restrictions.
-The stretcher with injured soldiers could not be load over a flap in the back of the bus.
-Instead, a little lid at the left front of the bus was built in.
-In the following time every LAZ-695, especially of the first series, got such a flap.
-So in case of war, every civil model could be quickly converted into a provisional ambulance car.
+Due to the rear-engine body layout, there were many restrictions.
+The stretcher with injured soldiers could not be loaded over the flap in the back of the bus.
+Instead, a small lid at the left side of the bus was built in.
+From then on, every LAZ-695, especially of the first series, feature this flap.
+As such, in case of war, every civil model could be quickly converted into a provisional ambulance car.

 In the military version of the LAZ-695B, the wounded on stretchers could be positioned in three or two rows on floor stands as well as on suspension mounts, in two or three tiers.
-For the medical personal there were two side banks and three comfortable, soft seats at the back.
-Initially, it was planned to create different versions of the ambulance bus, such as a surgery bus.
+For the medical personnel, there were two side banks and three comfortable, soft seats at the back.
+Initially, the plan was to create different versions of the ambulance bus, such as a surgery bus.
 Depending on the version, it was possible to transport from 10 to 18 wounded on stretchers or 7 to 23 sitting persons, respectively.
-The bus was profoundly tested by the military but was never produced serially.
-Instead, there were written special books that described a fast conversion of soviet civil buses, beneath them the serial LAZ-695, into ambulance transport vehicles for military purposes.
+The bus was rigorously tested by the military but was never produced serially.
+Instead, special books were written describing how to do a fast conversion of Soviet civilian buses, including LAZ-695, into ambulances for military purposes.